BartoszBartmanski/StoSpa2/README.md

 * Python (>=3.5) - to build pystospa
 * Pybind11 - to build pystospa
 * Scikit-build - to build pystospa
+* Matplotlib - for python examples
+* Numpy - for python examples
 * Boost - if boost branch of StoSpa2 is used
 * Doxygen - to build C++ documentation
 * Sphinx - to build python documentation